-should be encouraged, following the example, for instance, of the Code of Conduct for Responsible Fisheries, Sustainable Forest Management or others.
-Sectors other than the primary production sectors may also have major effects but are often less recognised in this respect.
+the primary production sectors may also have major effects but are often less recognized in this respect.
 These include sectors such as the judicial sector, which affects governance, as well as those such as energy and transport, which are managing or affecting resources either directly or indirectly.